 Take a good look through your kitchen cabinets and see what’s in there.
 Do you have boxes of cookies and crackers?
 All processed foods.
 Get rid of them.

 Got anything in those cabinets that aren’t going to support the journey to your ideal body?
-Get rid of it.
+Get rid of it if you want dieting success.

 Table of Contents